linghuiluo/linghuiluo.github.io/README.md

 ## Life Outside of Work
 Together with my husband, I keep three beloved pets: a dog, a cat and a black cat.
-I love to spend my time with my pets and do sports such as hiking and bouldering.
+I love to spend my time with my pets and enjoy sports such as hiking and bouldering.
 I also enjoy music and play the cello.